Why International Visitors?

 - Because they are here for long periods of time, international travelers help fill beds in New England hotels and inns on weekday nights when these properties might otherwise have vacancies.

-The Status of International Travel to the U.S. — 2015
+The Status of International Travel to the U.S. & New England — 2016

-International Visitation: 38.4 million international visitors (excludes Canada/Mexico) came to the U.S. in 2015.
+International Visitation: 37.6 million international visitors (excludes Canada/Mexico) came to the U.S. in 2016.
 International travel is one of the largest exports for the United States, ranking ahead of agricultural goods and motor vehicles.
-It is the single largest services sector “export,” accounting for 33 percent of all services exports.

-Top Markets: For 2015, the top 10 markets for international visitors (excludes Canada/Mexico) into the U.S. were: United Kingdom, Japan, China, Germany, Brazil, So.
-Korea, France, Australia, India and Italy.
+Top Markets: For 2016, the top 10 markets for international visitors (excludes Canada/Mexico) into the U.S. were: China, United Kingdom, Germany, India, France, Japan, Brazil, Australia, South Korea and Scandinavia.

 Learn more about Discover New England's Annual Tourism Summit & International Marketplace to see how your organization might increase its business from overseas travelers.